-On average, three rooms of the typical home held more than 2,200 possessions, and the amount of possessions increased by 30% with each child.
+On average, three rooms of the typical home held more than 2,200 possessions, and the amount of possessions increased by 30 percent with each child.
 This level of consumption causes stress for the consumer, who has to constantly interact with this overwhelming array of items, but it also places an impossible stress load on the environment due to the effects of manufacturing, shipping, and disposing of these items.

-And finally, the sharing economy brokers trust, a scarce commodity in our current capitalist system.
+And finally, the sharing economy encourages trust, a scarce commodity in our current capitalist system.
 Consumers are growing increasingly disillusioned by multi-national corporations.
 Suspicious of their motives and concerned about ethical business practices (or lack thereof), many consumers hunger for smaller-scale more transparent business models — and the peer-to-peer market is responding.
-Trust is a necessary prerequisite for, and a natural byproduct of, the sharing economy, and one that may be sorely needed as Millennials take center stage.
+Trust is a necessary prerequisite for, and a natural byproduct of, the sharing economy, and one that may be sorely needed as millennials take center stage.

 I think we’re up to the challenge.

 Editor’s note: Originally published on March 24, 2015, this article was updated in September 2018.